KeyboardKit/KeyboardKit/README.md

 KeyboardKit comes packed features to help you build amazing and powerful keyboards:

-* 💥 [Actions][Actions] - KeyboardKit comes with keyboard actions like characters, emojis, actions, custom ones etc.
+* 💥 [Actions][Actions] - KeyboardKit has keyboard actions like characters, emojis, actions, custom ones etc. and ways to handle them.
-* 🎨 [Appearance][Appearance] - KeyboardKit comes with an appearance engine that lets you style your keyboards.
+* 🎨 [Appearance][Appearance] - KeyboardKit has an appearance engine that lets you style your keyboards to great extent.
 * 💡 [Autocomplete][Autocomplete] - KeyboardKit can perform autocomplete and present suggestions as the user types.
 * 🗯 [Callouts][Callouts] - KeyboardKit can show input callouts as the user types, as well as callouts with secondary actions.
 * 🎤 [Dictation][Dictation] - (BETA) KeyboardKit can perform dictation from the keyboard extension.
 * 😊 [Emojis][Emojis] - KeyboardKit defines emojis and emoji categories, as well as emoji keyboards.
 * ⌨️ [External Keyboards][External] - KeyboardKit lets you detect whether or not an external keyboard is connected.
 * 👋 [Feedback][Feedback] - KeyboardKit keyboards can give and haptic feedback feedback as the user types.
-* 👆 [Gestures][Gestures] - KeyboardKit comes with keyboard-specific gestures that you can use in your own keyboards.
+* 👆 [Gestures][Gestures] - KeyboardKit has keyboard-specific gestures that you can use in your own keyboards.
 * 🔤 [Input][Input] - KeyboardKit supports `alphabetic`, `numeric`, `symbolic` and completely custom input sets.
 * ⌨️ [Keyboard][Keyboard] - KeyboardKit supports different keyboard types, provides observable keyboard state, etc.
 * 🔣 [Layout][Layout] - KeyboardKit supports creating keyboard layouts for various devices, locales etc.